Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you have a dead bird on your porch or in your house, your immediate impulse may be to pick it up and throw it outside.
 However, take a moment to think about your actions before disposing of the bird because there are some precautions that you should take.

 Birds can carry infectious diseases, so it is vital to take care when handling them to prevent any transmission of illnesses.
 If you are unsure whether the bird is dead, prod at them with a stick before approaching.
-If the bird is alive, contact a DNR-licensed wildlife rehabilitator.
+If the bird is alive, contact a Department of Natural Resources (DNR) -licensed wildlife rehabilitator.

-If the bird is dead, pick it up with a shovel or heavy-duty gloves.
+If the bird is dead, pick it up with disposable gloves or an inverted plastic bag.
 While carrying the bird, be sure that the beak or claws do not puncture your gloves or other material you are using to transport the bird.
 You should not touch the bird with your bare hands.
+Check with your state health department or state wildlife agency for information about reporting dead birds in your area.

 Place the bird inside a plastic bag and seal it tightly, then place the bag within a sealed bag.
 Dispose of the bird in your trash.
 As soon as possible, wash any object that came in contact with the bird.
 Wash your bare hands for at least 20 seconds as a safety measure.